Table of Contents

-Quite often, jewelry is lost, damaged or stolen, making jewelry insurance an attractive option for consumers to safeguard against their high-valued items.
+The critical importance of jewelry photography to jewelry insurance cannot be overstated.
+Quite often, jewelry is lost, damaged, or stolen, making jewelry insurance an attractive option for consumers to safeguard against their high-valued items.

 One major component of the insurance process is obtaining a valuation for the piece of jewelry.
 The valuation includes the measurements of the ring, gemstone reports, and detailed images.